 But Katherine didn’t commit her crimes alone, and her partner – The Masked Man – who is probably even more deranged than Katherine, was never caught.

 Katherine promises she only wants to help – she’s never forgiven the Masked Man for leaving her high and dry.
 She just wants time out of her cell, maybe some mental stimulation.
 But can Katherine really be trusted?
-(I mean, obviously the answer is “probably not”, but let’s just go with it.)
+(I mean, obviously, the answer is “probably not”, but let’s just go with it.)

 Thankfully, I wasn’t disappointed.
 I binge-read this in 24 hours.
 I just could not put it down, literally.
 I may have called in sick to work.
 Possibly.
 Maybe.
 Kind of.
+I would never.

 I love, LOVE, lurve Black’s writing style – it’s crisp, clean, realistic, but edgy and dark.
-Though, I won’t lie, there were moments where I thought “too much detail, dude, pull it back.”
-There is the perfect mix of professional with personal, as Katherine got into Valerie’s head and we got to experience more of Valerie and Nick’s relationship in full swing.
+Though I won’t lie, there were moments where I thought “too much detail, dude, pull it back.”
+There is the perfect mix of professional with personal, as Katherine got into Valerie’s head, and we got to experience more of Valerie and Nick’s relationship in full swing.
 Really this novel just had so much depth, in terms of emotions.

 My only complaint is that I knew who The Masked Man was, like literally almost immediately.
-His role in the novel is just so…obvious, that it felt amateurish in terms of plotting.
+His role in the novel is just so obvious that it felt amateurish in terms of plotting.
 So that knocked a star off.